 In Amsterdam whenever a car falls into a canal a special diving team of the Fire Brigade springs into action.

 Amsterdam is the only city in the Netherlands that has four professional divers on call 24 hours a day.
 On special occasions, such as during the Gay Pride Parade, SAIL, Queen’s Day and the annual arrival of St. Nicholas, there are four extra divers.

 According to the diving team, on average 100 people and 35 cars a year fall into the canal.

 In most cases cars end up in a canal as the result of an accident, but sometimes vandalism comes into play.
-That was the case earlier this month (we’re talking April, 2012), when a Fiat 500 was pushed into the Leidsegracht.
+That was the case in, for instance, April 2012, when a Fiat 500 was pushed into the Leidsegracht.

 At 5:00 am Locals heard a loud splash a some reported that they saw 3 laughing boys run away.